WordPress 4.8 upgrade is coming

-- TinyMCE inline element/link boundaries
+- Firstly, TinyMCE inline element/link boundaries

-- New media widgets
+- Secondly, new media widgets

-- WYSIWYG in text widget
+- WYSIWYG in a text widget

 “What is really going on is that we have a few simple, already working as plugin enhancements that add a few files, and we want to get those in the hands of users sooner rather than later.
 We already update TinyMCE all the time.
-Potential breakage or compatibility should be limited to things that interact with the text widget or the news dashboard module.”
+Potential breakage or compatibility should be in limits to things that interact with the text widget or the news dashboard module.”

 After a brief discussion on the dev meeting notes, the proposed schedule was confirmed.
 The feature project merge deadline is May 10, followed by Beta 1 two days later.
 Any enhancements that are not ready to proceed on this timeline will be on hold for a future release.